 10. DC Sports Extend to NOVA

 As an avid sports fan, this one is near and dear to my heart.
-The major Washington sports teams include the Football Team (renaming coming 2022), Capitals, Nationals and Wizards.
+The major Washington sports teams include the Commanders, Capitals, Nationals, Wizards and Mystics.

 Many of the teams stars have made waves moving to Northern VA and buying large and impressive houses.
 Washington Capital’s star Alex Ovechkin bought a new home in McLean back in 2012.